Working with Currency Conversions

 On your currency fluctuation LIC, fill out the general information on the Code tab, including any custom prices, vendors, offices, or additional info.
 On the Setup tab, specify the relevant GL accounts:

-If a transaction is affected significantly by exchange rates, you can use this LIC to account for the currency conversion.
+If a transaction is affected significantly by currency conversion exchange rates, you can use this LIC to account for the currency conversion.

 Example of Using a Currency Conversion LIC